 UPDATED: Well, this is interesting.
 A new gin brings the sparkleand changes colour when you mix it with tonic.
 Flagingo Electric Raspberry Gin is a liqueur from Manchester’s Zymurgorium and the whole thing makes a drink straight out of the Willy Wonka book of wackiness.

 New research from Mintel suggests that almost three in ten (28%) adults aged 24-31, described as 'Younger Millennials', drink at home because they say it takes too much effort to go out.
 This means that, for many, the drink options you can pick up at your local supermarket are having a boom in popularity.

-“There must be others out there, right?” we thought.
-And it turns out, yes.
-There are bloody loads.
-Too many, if anything, so we’ve done you a solid and sieved through the rest and brought you only the best: It’s the world’s ten best gins.
+The problem is, when it comes to picking the best gin, there are bloody loads.
+Too many, if anything, so we’ve done you a favour and sieved through the rest and brought you only the best, all test tasted by the Shortlist team: it’s the world’s ten best gin.

 Just brilliant, isn’t it?
 You don’t need us to tell you that.
 Have it with cucumber, in the sun.
 Obviously.
 This is a classic stepping stone gin for those looking to branch out beyond the basics.
 Try it out in the early part of your gin odyssey

 6. Tanqueray No. Ten

 Now this is one where you will need tonic.
 One of our writers described this as having “a huge bouquet” before rather harshly being pelted with lemon slices.
 But he has a point: there’s an earthy richness twinned with citrus that really keeps you on your toes.
 Looks great to order, too, in its lurid green bottle, and tastes great to drink.